Benzodiazepine Use In The United States

-Temazepam (Restoril) belongs to a class of central nervous system depressants known as benzodiazepines, which are some of the most widely abused drugs in the country.
+Temazepam (Restoril) belongs to a class of central nervous system depressants known as benzodiazepines, which are some of the most widely used drugs in the country.
 Within the group of benzodiazepines, temazepam is among the five most prescribed as well as five most encountered on the illicit drug market.

 Temazepam is the generic version of Restoril, which is a hypnotic-sedative that you may recognize as a capsule meant to be taken as a short-term remedy for insomnia.
 The sedating effect of Restoril isn’t just helpful for sleep, it can also make the drug attractive to someone who’s seeking intoxication.

 When someone is suffering from addiction to benzodiazepines, they often resemble those with alcoholism and some of the problems they face might be lowered inhibitions, difficulty staying focused or becoming aggressive.
-Some of the following intoxication effects of benzodiazepines can be seen with alcohol abuse as well:
+Some of the following intoxication effects of benzodiazepines can be seen with alcohol use as well: